bottlesdevs/components/README.md

   - **file_checksum** is the MD5 checksum of the archive
   - **rename** this field must be the same as the name of the component (plus the extension), it is needed if the archive has a name but acquires another when it is extracted

+We provide an [automatic tools](https://github.com/bottlesdevs/tools/blob/main/MaintainersHelpers/component-generator.py) for generating the manifest.
+This should be intended as a beta software, please double check the manfiest before open a pull request.

 ### Guidelines
 The sources of the components must be public and searchable and must not infringe any copyright.
 Also, each archive must contain the compiled version and not the source code.